Menu

 Owned By: Town of Hull

-This wooded property offers a mile of intersecting walking trails, plus beautiful views of the Weir River and its estuary.
-It is located in Hull’s Rockaway Annex neighborhood, near George Washington Boulevard and the Hingham town line.
-Part of Weir River Estuary Park.
+Weir River Woods in Hull offers a mile of intersecting walking trails with beautiful views of the Weir River and its estuary.
+This wooded property is located in Hull’s Rockaway Annex neighborhood, near George Washington Boulevard and the Hingham town line.
+It is part of Weir River Estuary Park.

 Features